bigrobsf/websocket-chat/README.md

 ### Callback for Connections

 This is the code that will be placed within function `wsServer.on()`.
 It will need to:
-•	Accept the connection
+* accept the connection
-•	Create a new connection for each client
+* Create a new connection for each client
-•	Listen for incoming messages and broadcast them to clients
+* Listen for incoming messages and broadcast them to clients
-•	Listen for a client disconnecting and remove it from the client list
+* Listen for a client disconnecting and remove it from the client list

 #### Accept the Connection